 I myself am still struggling to set the clear space clearly in the light.
 It does not seem to be a hallucination when light flashes dark flashes.
 Then again, I am still struggling in the night.
 I myself am still inside, with time running out.

 Now of course I was just like them.
 I could only see the name of the one street, inside, since I like them was that one, my own.
 Its name faces away from the light and who am I who can barely see.
-If only I look up and let my eyes adjust to the glorange can I see the sign directly; but then when I look at the lamp, it’s just the lamp I see.
-Perhaps you imagine my predicament.
+Only if I look up and let my eyes adjust to the glow-orange can I see the sign directly; but then when I look at the lamp, it’s just the lamp I see.
+Perhaps you can imagine my predicament.
 Though I am well aware of the sign and the absence of traffic and the grass surrounding the source of light near the tree, I can only see it when I look into the light, which blinds me.
 Nonetheless, I am bound to what I see.
-Just as the light is not opposed to what it lights, my sign is not only upset with me.
+Just as the light is not opposed to what it lights, my sign is not just upset with me.
 The outside has a feeling for the inside, whether I dare know it or not.
-So even though I’m not directly facing the light, I can slowly make out the letters: “T” and then “I” and then “TIME” shining with the glorange around it.
+So although I’m not directly facing the light, I can slowly make out the letters: “T” and then “I” and then “TIME” shining with the glow-orange around it.
 But then the sign above it, the one skewed from the light, I cannot see, and certainly cannot read.
 What non-sense it would be to read the other sign!

 So I tried to suck love from that tree and ended up with dead hands anyway.
 What non-sense it would be to try and get over it!